milanm/csharp-cheatsheet/README.md

 }
 ```

-## Guidelines for Exception Types:
+## Guidelines for Exception types:

 1. **System.ArgumentException**: Use when a method argument is invalid
 2. **System.ArgumentNullException**: Use when an argument is unexpectedly null